-No matter how much effort you put into its maintenance a car battery will need to be replaced eventually.
-If you’re feeling adventurous you can replace a car battery yourself fairly simply.
-It is often a case of turning everything off, unplugging the cables and any screws holding it in place before installing the new battery, however if you’re unsure it may be best to head straight to a garage to ensure it's done safely and properly.
+No matter how much care you put into the maintenance of your car battery it will need to be replaced eventually.
+If you’re feeling adventurous you can look at replacing your car battery yourself.
+It's often a case of turning everything off, unplugging the cables and any screws holding it in place before installing the new battery; however if you’re unsure it may be best to head straight to a garage to ensure it's done safely and properly.

 If you do experience trouble, there are a couple of preventative measures:

-- Only buying new batteries from reputable sellers
+- Only buying your new car battery from a reputable seller

-- Drive your car at least once a week to avoid the battery getting cold – this is especially important in winter
+- Driving your car at least once a week to keep the battery active – this is especially important during winter months

 If you think your battery has died but not broken then jump starting it is a handy solution.
-Do so by connecting jump leads between two cars’ batteries, positive to positive and negative to negative, and start the working car.
-This should give it the boost needed to reignite the battery – remember to wait a few minutes after the jump start, leaving the car running in a stationary position before driving off.
+Do so by connecting jump leads between two cars’ batteries, positive to positive and negative to negative, and start the working cars engine.
+This should give the low battery the boost it needs to reignite and begin charging – remember to wait a few moments after the jump start, leaving the car running in a stationary position before driving off.

 Hopefully these tips will help ensure your car’s battery runs smoothly and you can deal with any problems that may crop up and how best to handle them.

 Images courtesy of iStock